-In 2015, the Foundation initiated a pilot phase award program to provide a $30,000 award for an established arts writer in the U.S. who has made significant contribution to writing about digital art and a $15,000 award for an emerging arts writer in the U.S. who demonstrates great promise in writing about digital art.
+In 2015, the Foundation initiated a pilot phase award program to provide a $40,000 award ($30,000 unrestricted, merit-based award + $10,000 project grant) for an established arts writer in the U.S. who has made significant contribution to writing about digital art and a $20,000 award ($15,000 unrestricted, merit-based award + $5,000 project grant) for an emerging arts writer in the U.S. who demonstrates great promise in writing about digital art.

 The awards are no-strings-attached, merit-based award in recognition of the achievements that the writer has contributed to new dialogues and growth of the field.
 The arts writing awards reward sustained and innovative work, from general audience criticism to academic scholarship, in articles, books, blogs and alternative media.

 We define arts writing focused in the digital arts as scholarship, history, criticism or theory of digital art that may address:

 - innovative and compelling uses of digital technologies in contemporary art